webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 ## Downloading Collections

 Downloading a collection will export every archived item in it as a single WACZ file.
 To download a collection, use the _Download Collection_ option under the collection's _Actions_ dropdown.

+## Browsing and Sharing Collections

+Collections can be accessed by anyone within the organization and can also be shared with others externally.

+The next page covers the steps needed to create a [public collection gallery](../public-collections-gallery).